2023 Best Linguistics & Literature Schools in the Southwest Region

 Full Linguistics & Comparative Literature at Lamar University Report

-You’ll be in good company if you decide to attend Arizona State University - Tempe.
-It ranked #5 on our 2023 Best Linguistics & Literature Schools in the Southwest Region list.
+Out of the 16 schools in the Southwest Region that were part of this year’s ranking, Arizona State University - Tempe landed the # 5 spot on the list.
 ASU - Tempe is a very large public school located in the city of Tempe.

-Texas Tech University ranked #6 on this year’s Best Linguistics & Literature Schools in the Southwest Region list.
-Texas Tech is a very large public school located in the city of Lubbock.
+With a ranking of #6, Texas Tech University did quite well on this year’s best schools for linguistics and comparative literature students.
+Texas Tech is a fairly large public school located in the city of Lubbock.

-Read full report on Linguistics & Comparative Literature at Texas Tech University
+Full Linguistics & Comparative Literature at Texas Tech University Report

 While working on their degree, comparative literature majors at UT Arlington accumulate an average of around $26,250 in student debt.

 University of Houston landed the #8 spot in the 2023 rankings for the best linguistics and comparative literature programs.
-Located in the city of Houston, UH is a public school with a very large student population.
+Located in the large city of Houston, UH is a public school with a very large student population.

 After completing their degree, comparative literature graduates from University of Arizona carry an average student debtload of $22,000.